 Most very young children have their eyesight assessed as part of routine developmental checks.
 While these are very important, they aren’t as thorough as a complete eye test by a qualified optician.
 So we recommend that your child has their eyes tested from an early age.

-Testing before your son or daughter goes into full-time education means that any problems that they may have are identified early, setting them up for a happy and fulfilling school life.
-That’s because not being able to see clearly can be confusing in a busy classroom.
+Testing before your child goes into full-time education means that any problems that they may have are identified early, setting them up for a happy and fulfilling school life.

 Screen time for kids: impacts and advice

-Children develop full vision in each eye over the course of their first year.
+Children begin to develop vision in their eyes over the course of their first year.
 Young babies can’t see beyond a few feet and there’s nothing to worry about if they can’t recognise your face from a distance for their first three or four months.
 By the age of about eight their eyesight should be fully developed.

 More serious eye problems that need advice from your optician or GP include persistent or recurring eye infections, or if you notice your baby’s eyes do not move together perfectly, e.g. when looking at an object straight ahead one eye is pointed slightly outward (squint).

 When your child is three or four, if they have difficulty recognising shapes, colours or showing no interest in pictures in storybooks, your opticians should have the necessary tests to conduct a full eye examination.
 Your child doesn’t have to be able to read or recognise letters to have their sight tested.